On Pareto-Optimal Estimation-Information Performance Limits of MIMO Integrated Sensing and Communications Systems: Introduction

-\item Building upon the Blahut-Arimoto framework \cite{Blahut,Arimoto} originally designed for assessing the capacity of discrete memoryless channels, a novel algorithm is proposed to numerically determine the optimal input distribution on the MMSE-Rate limit and compute SAC performance along the limit curve to any desired level of precision.
-Additionally, the convergence of the proposed algorithm to the MMSE-Rate limit is rigorously proven.
+\item To address the general unachievability of the ISAC MMSE-rate limit, this paper develops a numerical algorithm from the variational condition.
+It extends the classical Blahut-Arimoto (B-A) framework \cite{Blahut,Arimoto} to the considered setup, enabling i) to determine a well-behaved input distribution converging to the MMSE-Rate limit and ii) to compute MMSE-Rate performance along the limit curve to any desired level of precision.
+Additionally, its convergence to the MMSE-Rate limit is proven.

-\item By considering a sensing channel with multiple widely separated receivers, the SAC performance at $\Ps$ and $\Pc$ are studied, and corresponding closed-form optimum-achieving waveforms are derived.
-The optimal waveforms are completely determined by the respective channel (statistics/realizations) and waveform characteristics employed.
-This paper highlights the water-filling tradeoff (WFT) and the waveform uncertainty tradeoff (WUT) in ISAC, respectively relying on the power allocation and the waveform selection for ISAC signal.
-Leveraging WFT and WUT, this paper rectifies several loose bounds in \cite{FanLiu} for fast evaluation of the MMSE-Rate limit.
+\item Closed-form characterizations of $\Ps$ and $\Pc$ are presented.
+The optimum-achieving waveforms are derived, as completely determined by the respective channel (statistics/realizations) and waveform characteristics employed; the MMSE and rate at $\Ps$ and $\Pc$ are provided in closed-form analytical expressions.
+This paper highlights the water-filling tradeoff (WFT) and the waveform uncertainty tradeoff (WUT) in ISAC, respectively relying on the power allocation and the selection of waveform randomness for the ISAC signal.
+Leveraging WFT and WUT, this paper revisits \cite{FanLiu} and establishes several loose bounds for rough evaluations of the MMSE-Rate limit. \end{itemize}

-\item A compound signaling strategy for coincided SAC channels (i.e., when $\G=\HH$) is proposed: the ISAC system first estimates the channel using the sensing-optimal waveform and subsequently conveys information using the communication-optimal waveform over the estimated channel.
-Leveraging the gain of integrating SAC, this strategy significantly improves the achievable rate compared to the non-coherent ``capacity''-achieving strategy. \end{itemize}